Skip to main content

 Your new school can't issue you a new I-20 until the SEVIS transfer release date.
 After this date, the UW will no longer have access to your SEVIS record, so you should only request a transfer after you are certain about your plans.

-If you have questions about the transfer process, email us or schedule an appointment with an international student advisor.
+If you have questions about the transfer process, email us or schedule an appointment with an international student adviser.
 If you only need to turn in transfer paperwork — and aren’t planning to withdraw early from your program — you don’t need an appointment.

 Withdrawal